nealrauhauser/kb_sdk_RFC/README.md

   - A file pointer (e.g., opened PDF, image, etc.)
   - A valid HTTP(S) URL (`HttpUrl` string)
   - Or a Pydantic object matching your schema.
+> **Tip:** For best auto-extraction accuracy, document your schema attributes in the Pydantic class using descriptive field docs.

 - **Named arguments** let you set any attribute directly (`key=<value>`) and skip auto-fill for that specific attribute (`<value>` can be `None`).